dannykansas/edu/README.md

-# Personal and Professional Education
+# The Learning Repo

 Ongoing education on various computer science-y things.

-#Primary Goal:
+## Primary Goal:
-To avoid the sad state of creating a dozen repos every year on new languages and projects, knowing that only 25% of them will ever have more than one commit.
+To avoid the sad state of creating a dozen repos every year on new languages and projects, knowing that only 25% of them will ever have more than a few commits.

 This is a functional playground, and any serious work gets to graduate to it's own repo

-#Secondary Goal:
+## Secondary Goal:
 To hold my dotfiles ;)